jgillula/rpi-rfm69/README.md

-# RFM69 Radio interface for the Raspberry Pi
+# rpi-rfm69++ -- A RFM69 radio interface for the Raspberry Pi
 This package provides a Python wrapper of the [LowPowerLabs RFM69 library](https://github.com/LowPowerLab/RFM69).
 It is a fork of
 [Jacob Kittley-Davies' unmaintained repository](https://github.com/jkittley/RFM69), which itself is largely based on the work of [Eric Trombly](https://github.com/etrombly/RFM69) who ported the library from C.